Viir/lofty-take-home/readme.md

 ## Finding a fitting programming language

 Elm works for me here because it will be easy to implement the HTTP interface and the visualization based on HTML/SVG.
 Tools like `elm-test-rs` help to automate testing.

+## Automated tests

+For some parts on the productive side, automated tests can improve efficiency to find the correct implementation.
+In my experience, coding JSON decoders manually is error-prone.
+Therefore these a candidates to cover with automated tests from the start.
+In addition, the policy to rank available actions is a candidate for automated testing.
+We can simulate the server's behavior in the test and assert an upper limit for the number of requests to the server to reach the light switch.